-Brownies may seem super simple, but there’s some interesting things happening behind the scenes with the ingredients and techniques.
-Achieving tall, fudgy, chewy, and moist brownies with that shiny crust on top is totally doable but requires some understanding of how baking works.
+Brownies may seem super simple, but there are some interesting things happening behind the scenes with the ingredients and techniques.
+Achieving tall, fudgy, chewy, and moist brownies with that shiny crust on top is totally doable, but requires some understanding of how baking works.

-So be sure to watch the video before you give this recipe a try.
+So be sure to watch the video before you give this best brownie recipe a try.
 I crammed in as many tips and tricks as I could.

 I didn’t quite realize it until the camera was on, but I have a LOT to say about brownies.
 Almost as much as I do about cookies.